 Heads up: this post contains affiliate links.
 If you click through them we may earn a small commission at no cost to you.
 We only recommend tools and services we've actually tried.
 Full disclosure →

-Quick answer: to become a DoorDash driver (a “Dasher”), go to northvilletech.co/dasher, enter your zip code, upload your driver’s license and insurance, consent to a background check, and download the Dasher app.
-Most people complete the application in 10–15 minutes and are approved within 3–5 business days.
+Quick answer: to become a DoorDash driver (a "Dasher"), go to northvilletech.co/dasher, enter your zip code, upload your driver's license and insurance, consent to a Checkr background check, and download the Dasher app.
+Per DoorDash's published Signup Process, background checks generally take 5 to 7 business days (as fast as one business day in some cases).
 Subject to background check and availability.

 This guide walks through the full process: how to apply, how to register, what the requirements are, how long the background check takes, what to do after you're approved, and how to handle the situations that trip up most new Dashers.
 It covers the same flow whether you call it "signing up to dash," "applying for DoorDash," "registering as a Dasher," or "creating a Dasher account" — they're all the same thing.